altugbakan/accelerated-cpp-solutions/Section 7/README.md

 The program can be found in [q03.cpp](./q03.cpp).
 Before inserting the `line_number` into the specified word's `vector<int>`, it tries to find if the said number is already included in the `vector<int>` using `find`.

 ### Q4: The output produced by the cross-reference program will be ungainly if the input file is large.
 Rewrite the program to break up the output if the lines get too long.
+The program can be found in [q04.cpp](./q04.cpp).
+It breaks up the output after printing 15 line numbers for each row.

 ### Q5: Reimplement the grammar problem using a `list` as the data structure in which we build the sentence.